SPARKLE: A Nonparametric Approach for Online Decision-Making with High-Dimensional Covariates

-As indicated in Figure \ref{fig:evolution}, the \emph{sample support} of a particular arm (i.e., the support for the distribution of covariate observations assigned to that arm) is likely a subset of $\Omega$, rather than spanning the entire support.
-Extrapolating reward function estimators beyond the sample support is common in linear bandit problems \citep{goldenshluger2013linear,bastani2020online}, but inapplicable when using nonparametric estimation methods, which allow the reward functions to exhibit high flexibility.
+As shown in Figure \ref{fig:evolution}, the \emph{sample support} of a given arm (i.e., the support of the covariate distribution conditional on that arm being selected) is typically only a subset of the full support $\Omega$.
+For epoch $q$, define the covariate support for arm $k$ as $\cS_{k,q}=\{\bx\in\Omega:\PP(\bx_t=\bx|\pi_t=k,t\in\mathcal{T}_q)>0\}$.
+By the selection rule, $\cS_{k,q}=\cM_{k,q}\cup\cH_{k,q}$.
+Corollary \ref{prop:sample-support} collects the main properties of these sample supports induced by SPARKLE.